LoeFeijs/HolomorphicMappings/README.md

 # HolomorphicMappings
 Holomorphic Mappings for Integrated Garment and Motof Design
-In: Proceedings of Bridges 2025, forthcoming by  Loe Feijs and Rong-Hao Liang and Holly Krueger and Marina Toeters (C) Loe Feijs 2025
+In: Proceedings of Bridges 2025, forthcoming by  Loe Feijs and Rong-Hao Liang and Holly Krueger and Marina Toeters (C) Loe Feijs 2025.
 This GitHub repository contains the core of the custom software in Python mentioned in the paper.

-# Abstract:
+# Goals
 Today's fashion design is based on a separation of concerns such that the geometry of the fabric motif and the geometry of the pattern cut are unrelated.
 We challenge this approach by developing mathematical tools to morph the motif.
 The core innovation lies in the mathematical framework, based on holomorphic mappings and harmonic conjugate functions, to map motifs onto arbitrarily shaped panels.
 This approach, implemented via custom software, allows for seamless motif continuation across complex garment shapes, avoiding cutting through repeating designs.
 We demonstrate the technique's application through several garment examples, showcasing its potential for creative pattern design and efficient manufacturing.

-# Installation requirements:
+# Which libraries are needed?
 Python 3.9 (www.python.org)
 Numpy (https://numpy.org)
 Matplotlib (https://matplotlib.org)